 Select Liberal Arts and Sciences: Mathematics and Science A.S.

 Select Liberal Arts and Sciences: Humanities and Social Sciences A.S.

 - Unsure?
 Select one of the above.
-When you meet with an Academic Pathway Advisor, we can change your program of study if needed based on our conversation about your interests and strengths.
+When you meet with an Academic Pathway Advisor, you can change your program of study.

 2) If you indicated on your application to SUNY CCC that you are undecided on your